tedleyem/project-sandbox/README.md

 # Project Sandbox

-This is a project that can be used as a simple web application for testing Devops strategies like blue/green deployments and upgrades.
-Need a random app to spin up in kubernetes to test out your deployment?
-Need something not as complex as Wordpress but not as simple as Hello World, this might do the trick.
+###### This is a project that can be used a s a simple web application for testing Devops tests and strategies

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+A few example cases would be:

+* blue/green deployments in CI/CD pipelines
+* IAC challenges with containers | Infrastructure as Code
+* A Kubernetes test Deployment App
+* and others I can't think of right now

 ---
+##### This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run: